sebw/blog.wains.be/content/posts/2021/2021-10-10-fedora-cloud-image-k3s.md

 # Spin up your first VM

-Always from the libvirt host terminal, run the next few commands.
+Always from the libvirt host terminal, as root, run the next few commands.

 I'm going to name the new VM `k3s01`: